-Xiidra is available as a preservative-free ophthalmic solution, in the following doses: 5% (50 mg/mL).
+Xiidra is available as a preservative-free ophthalmic solution in the following doses: 5% (50 mg/mL).
 Use Xiidra in the affected eye(s) twice daily as directed by your doctor.
 To apply the eye drops, wash your hands thoroughly first.
 Do not allow the tip of the single-use container to touch your eye to prevent the risk of infection.

-Do not use Xiidra eye drops if you wear contact lenses and wait at least 15 minutes after using the eye drops before putting in your contact lenses.
+Do not use Xiidra eye drops if you wear contact lenses, and wait at least 15 minutes after using the eye drops before putting in your contact lenses.
 You may continue to use artificial tears with Xiidra if you need to do so.
-If you forget to use Xiidra, use it as soon as you can.
+If you forget to use Xiidra, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose, and use your next dose at the normal time.
 Your healthcare provider may prescribe Restasis (cyclosporine) with Xiidra to help treat your dry eye syndrome.

-Store Xiidra at room temperature away from heat, light, or moisture and keep Xiidra in its original foil pouch until you are ready to use it.
+Store Xiidra at room temperature away from heat, light, or moisture, and keep Xiidra in its original foil pouch until you are ready to use it.

-Please read the prescribing information and drug information and always speak with your eye doctor for medical advice about any changes to your dose so they can monitor and evaluate your condition.
+Please read the prescribing information and drug information, and always speak with your eye doctor for medical advice about any changes to your dose so they can monitor and evaluate your condition.

 Xiidra drug interactions

 Xiidra and Restasis can interact with other prescription medications.
-This can change how Xiidra and Restasis and other medications work and can make side effects more likely.
+This can change how Xiidra and Restasis, and other medications work and can make side effects more likely.
 Tell your prescribing physician about all your drugs, including over-the-counter (OTC), vitamins, and dietary supplements.

 Who should not use Xiidra?